Louise Bryant: Croton-on-Hudson

 Compounding their difficulties were Bryant's ongoing relationship with O'Neill and gynecological problems she was treated for while Reed was in the hospital.
 When he returned from Baltimore in mid-December, Reed and Bryant retreated full-time to Croton-on-Hudson to recuperate and to focus on writing.
 They made plans to travel to China in 1917 to cover events for American publications, but in January the plans fell through when U.S. entry into World War I against Germany became highly likely.
 (The U.S. entered the war on April 6.)
 To boost their finances, they sold the cottage in Truro to Margaret Sanger, and Reed pawned his father's gold watch.
 At the same time, his strong anti-war positions, enunciated in The Masses and elsewhere, alienated most of his employers, further reducing his income.
 Adding to these stresses was Reed's confession to Bryant that he had had multiple love affairs, and the subsequent unhappiness between Bryant and Reed led to a temporary separation.
 When she expressed a desire to go to Europe, he helped her convince John N. Wheeler, who had recently formed the Bell Syndicate, to issue her a press pass.
 Reed paid for her passage, and Bryant set sail in June to cover the war in France.
 Regrets quickly followed.
 According to Bryant biographer Virginia Gardner:

-No sooner had they parted on board the ship than both Reed and Bryant were assailed by misgivings.
-An outpouring of letters from either side of the Atlantic followed.
-Both were suffering, both were confused, lonely, and miserable ...
-[The letters were] proof of the basically strong bond that held the two, the poet-reporter and social critic and the erratic, appealing woman he had rescued from the banality of middle-class existence in Portland.

 On the voyage across the Atlantic, Bryant interviewed ambulance-service troops and others on board the Espagne and wrote news stories about them and about the threat of torpedo attacks.
 When she arrived in Paris, Bryant tried for several weeks to obtain permission from French authorities to visit the Western Front, but could not do so because of her limited journalistic experience and her sex.
 She ended up collecting information about the war from as many sources as she could meet in Paris, and sent her news stories to Reed, who edited them and forwarded them to Wheeler.